Coiot/silly-kitty/content/_index.md

       enabled: true
       icon: fa-medkit
       style: style2
-    description: We are open to anyone regardless of where you live or your income level!
+    description: Open to anyone regardless of where you live or your income level!
       This is the perfect opportunity to alter those neighborhood kitties that just “hang around”, feral kitties, or your own much loved pet.
   - title: Trap Rentals
     icon:
       enabled: true